hantsy/spring7-sandbox/docs/modularization.md

 }
 ```

-Parallel to the reactive `WebTestClient`, `RestTestClient` offers analogous APIs for synchronous (blocking) scenarios.
+In parallel with the reactive `WebTestClient`, `RestTestClient` offers analogous APIs for synchronous (blocking) scenarios.
 You can instantiate `RestTestClient` targeting a controller class, `RouterFunction`, `ApplicationContext`, or a remote server.
 The following demonstrates connecting to a remote server and verifying REST endpoints:

 ```java
 @SpringBootTest